eryxcoop/appyx-comm/docs/api.rst

 ``Requesters``
 -------------

-Information about the requester.
+Information about the requesters.

 ``Endpoints``
 -------------

-Information about the requester.
+Information about endpoints.

 ``Responses``